dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 Here is a roadmap to the files in this repository:
  ## Wiki  :
-        It consists of all teh documentations of ideas gathered throughout
+        It consists of all the documentations of ideas gathered throughout